 To help manage swelling and soothe the area, you can gently apply a cold pack or an ice bag wrapped in a towel to your cheek for about 20 minutes at a time.
 This can make you feel much more comfortable.
 Keeping your mouth clean is crucial for preventing infection, but for now, just focus on resting.
 We’ll cover gentle cleaning methods a bit later.

-How to Manage Pain and Discomfort
+How to Manage Post-Surgery Pain

 Your comfort is a top priority.
 We recommend taking your first dose of prescribed pain medication before the numbness from the local anesthetic wears off.
 Staying ahead of the pain is much more effective than trying to catch up with it later.
 Be sure to follow the dosage instructions provided by your surgeon precisely.